JRC1995/Abstractive-Summarization/README.md

 continues.

 Here, I used the attended_hidden_state as the initial hidden state for the decoder RNN.
-This seemed to produce results with better variety.
+Though I have some confusion about this, it seemed to produce results with better variety.

-Since I will be training sample to sample, I can dynamically send the output len of the current sample, and the decoder loops for the given output_len times.
+Since I will be training sample to sample, I can dynamically send the output length of the current sample, and the decoder loops for the given 'output length' times.

-NOTE: I am saying y without softmax in the tensorarray output.
+NOTE: I am saving y without softmax in the tensorarray output.
 Why?
 Because I will be using tensorflow cost functions that requires the logits to be without softmax.